coderello/laravel-shared-data/README.md

     composer require coderello/laravel-shared-data
     ```

--   Include the `@shared` directive to your base Blade layout before all scripts.
+-   Include the `@shared` directive into your blade layout before all scripts.

 -   Share the data:
     ```bash